gabboraron/Intro_to_Deep_Learning-Kaggle_course/README.md

 *Notice that we are able to specify the loss and optimizer with just a string.
 You can also access these directly through the Keras API -- if you wanted to tune parameters, for instance -- but for us, the defaults will work fine.*

-    What's In a Name?
+> What's In a Name?
+>
-    The gradient is a vector that tells us in what direction the weights need to go.
+> The gradient is a vector that tells us in what direction the weights need to go.
 More precisely, it tells us how to change the weights to make the loss change fastest.
 We call our process gradient descent because it uses the gradient to descend the loss curve towards a minimum.
 Stochastic means "determined by chance."
 Our training is stochastic because the minibatches are random samples from the dataset.
 And that's why it's called SGD!

-Example - Red Wine Quality

-Now we know everything we need to start training deep learning models.
-So let's see it in action!
-We'll use the Red Wine Quality dataset.

-This dataset consists of physiochemical measurements from about 1600 Portuguese red wines.
-Also included is a quality rating for each wine from blind taste-tests.
-How well can we predict a wine's perceived quality from these measurements?

-We've put all of the data preparation into this next hidden cell.
-It's not essential to what follows so feel free to skip it.
-One thing you might note for now though is that we've rescaled each feature to lie in the interval [0,1]
-.
-As we'll discuss more in Lesson 5, neural networks tend to perform best when their inputs are on a common scale.